-- 5.31 An ombudsman may fix (and may extend) a time limit for any stage of the investigation, consideration and determination of a complaint.71 - 5.32 If any party fails to comply with such a time limit, the ombudsman may: - a) proceed with the investigation, consideration and determination; - b) draw inferences from the failure; - c) where the failure is by the complainant, dismiss the complaint; or - d) where the failure is by the authorised person, include compensation for any inconvenience caused to the complainant in any award.72
+- 5.31 An ombudsman may fix (and may extend) a time limit for any stage of the investigation, consideration and determination of a complaint.
+The complaint of the investigation, consideration and determination of a complaint.
+The complaint of the investigation and determination of a <a - 5.32 If any party fails to comply with such a time limit, the ombudsman may: - a) proceed with the investigation, consideration and determination; - b) draw inferences from the failure: - c) where the failure is by the complainant, dismiss the complaint; or - d) where the failure is by the authorised person, include compensation for any inconvenience caused to the complainant in any award.74